-Tuition and Contribution Receivable
+Tuition Receivable

-The organization does not require collateral in support of its tuition and contributions receivable.
-Estimated provisions for losses on these receivables are recorded each period as bad debt expense on the statement of activities.
-In evaluating the collectability of tuition and contributions receivable, the organization considers the age of the account's past history and the financial condition of the liable party.
-Any changes in these factors or in the actual collections of these receivables in subsequent periods may require changes in the estimated allowance for doubtful accounts.
+The organization does not require collateral in support of its tuition receivable.
+Estimated provisions for losses on this receivable are recorded each period as bad debt expense on the statement of activities.
+In evaluating the collectability of tuition receivable, the organization considers the age of the account's past history and the financial condition of the liable party.
+Any changes in these factors or in the actual collections of this receivable in subsequent periods may require changes in the estimated allowance for doubtful accounts.
 Changes in these estimates are charged or credited to the results of operation in the period of change.
 There has been no experience of significant credit losses and management believes that no material credit risk exists.